dart-archive/www.dartlang.org/src/site/polymer/faq.markdown

 Annotate the property with `@published`.

+{% comment %}
+{PENDING: Either compare JS & Dart ways of doing things, or move this to another section.}
+{% endcomment %}

 ### Q. How do I use a published property in CSS?

 Annotate the property with `@PublishedProperty(reflect: true)`.

+{% comment %}
+{PENDING: Either compare JS & Dart ways of doing things, or move this to another section.}
+{% endcomment %}

-### Q. How do you make an attribute that corresponds to a field that is visible to CSS and other DOM APIs?
+### Q. How do I make an attribute that corresponds to a field that is visible to CSS and other DOM APIs?

 In JavaScript
 : Put it in the `publish` object and include the `reflect:true` value.